Fact-checked by the onlinepaydaynews.com editorial team

 Predatory lenders rely on urgency and opacity.
 They may advertise a low monthly payment while burying a triple-digit APR in the fine print.
 Other red flags include prepayment penalties that punish you for paying off debt early, mandatory arbitration clauses that strip your right to sue, and loan terms that require automatic bank account access.

 Balloon payment structures are especially dangerous.
-A borrower may make affordable monthly payments for two years, then face a single lump-sum payment they cannot meet — forcing a costly refinance.
+A borrower may make affordable monthly payments for two years, then face a single lump-sum payment they cannot meet, forcing a costly refinance that resets the cycle entirely.

 Key Takeaway: Predatory loans are defined by structure, not just cost.
 The FTC flags balloon payments, loan flipping, and excessive fees as primary markers.
 An APR above 36% is the threshold most consumer advocates use to classify a loan as potentially predatory.